Dev-kaif/ai-agent/ReadMe.md

-Here’s a professional and clear `README.md` for your AI Agent project:

----

 # 🤖 AI CLI Agent

 An intelligent CLI agent that takes a natural language task from the user, uses the Gemini API to generate a shell plan, executes the commands, creates files, writes runnable code, auto-fixes errors, and reruns until success — all autonomously.